CATE Lab COVID-19 Update

 The CATE Lab began in 1991 with the goals of providing adaptive technology education to both students, staff and faculty with disabilities and as a training site for special education majors.
 In time, an additional training site for education majors was developed and the CATE devoted its resources toward those with disabilities.
 Over the years the CATE Lab has become the site for students with disabilities testing outside of the classroom.
 Exam accommodations increase each year and include computerized readers, voice recognition, large print software, specialized keyboards, adaptive software and hardware, extended testing time and the use of human readers and scribes.
 At the same time, CATE remains the focal point for adaptive technology training, evaluation and demonstrations for those with disabilities on EMU’s campus.

 Contact the CATE Lab

-The CATE Lab is located on main campus in Suite 120 of the John W. Porter Building.
-Staff assigned specifically for assistance in the CATE Lab are available while classes are in session from Monday to Friday, 9 a.m.–5 p.m.
-The CATE Lab coordinator is Jenny Clark (email@example.com).
+The CATE Lab is located on the main campus in Suite 120 of the John W. Porter Building.
+The hours of operation are M - Th 9 AM - 5 PM when classes are in session and it is deemed safe to attend in-person.
+To provide the safest, most accessible environment, we will only see students by appointment.
+We do not currently offer any drop-in service.
+The CATE Lab coordinator is Jenny Clark ([email protected]).